chregu/hhvm-newrelic-ext/README.md

 There seems to be a problem with HHVM 3.4/3.5 if you want to use an external profiler (maybe the problem is on my side, not sure yet)
 Until I (or hhvm) fixed this, you have to compile HHVM by yourself The diff is just one line (https://github.com/chregu/hhvm/compare/facebook:HHVM-3.5...newrelic-profiling-3.5).
 You can do the following

+You don't need this, if you don't need function level profiling, but just "total time of script" reporting in New Relic.

 * Follow the Installation prerequisites for the normal plugin, copying the newrelic agent_sdk library and header files to their necesary location
 * Check out my hhvm branch with newrelic-profiling support